Here’s our list of ten video games based on movies that are actually rather good.

 Super Star Wars: Return of the Jedi – SNES, GameGear and others – 1994

 Like The Untouchables and Batman, the Super Star Wars games used the same trick of taking iconic moments from the movies and setting them to a mix of platforming action with occasional racing or flying sequences.

-Of all the Super Star Wars games it is the third that gets my vote.
-Like its predecessors it’s incredibly tough, but the sparky graphics, range of characters and well executed soundtrack offset the ‘try, try again’ game play.
+Of all the Super Star Wars games it’s the third that gets my vote.
+Like its predecessors it’s incredibly tough, but the sparky graphics, wide range of characters and well executed soundtrack offset the ‘try, try and try again’ gameplay.
 The game’s ending is a highlight with a frustrating, but nonetheless thrilling, escape from an exploding Death Star.

-Movie Moment: The battles atop Jabba’s sand barges have a perilous and visceral sense of speed with some rather nifty parallax scrolling.
+Movie Moment: The battles atop Jabba’s sand barges have a perilous sense of speed with some rather nifty parallax scrolling.